 *corresponding author: matthew.grainger@nina.no

-There is an urgent need for a change in research workflows so that pre-existing knowledge is better utilised in designing new research.
+There is an immediate need for a change in research workflows so that pre-existing knowledge is better utilised in designing new research.
 A formal assessment of the accumulated knowledge prior to research approval would reduce the waste of already limited resources caused by asking low priority questions.

-“Research waste” is a well-established concept in medical research1.
-Research is wasted when its outcomes cannot be used for the benefit of society2, for the benefit of training students or the benefit of engaging stakeholders, for example because no new knowledge is gained or the knowledge gained cannot be applied.
-Waste can occur at any of the four stages of the research process2; question setting; methods; accessibility; and reporting (Table 1).
-In medicine, global research waste was estimated in 2009 to cost US$85bn2, with few signs of improvement in the last decade1.
+“Research waste” is defined as research outcomes with no societal benefits 1 .
+This occurs when the knowledge generated is either not innovative and novel, when it is not applicable to real-world situations, or when the research effort itself does not have societal impact (e.g. training students or engaging stakeholders).
+Waste can occur at any stage of the research process2; question setting; methods; accessibility; and reporting (Table 1).
+In medicine, research waste is a well-established concept, and in 2009 research waste was estimated to cost US$85bn2, with few signs of improvement in the last decade1.
 There is little reason to believe that the situation is substantially different in ecology and conservation, although there are no field-wide formal assessments of research waste.

 Emerging topics are beginning to address some of the factors that result in wasted research efforts (Table 1).
-In particular, there is increased focus on methodological improvements in individual studies (e.g. 3,4), and on open science leading to improved accessibility and reporting5,6.
+In particular, there is increased focus on methodological improvements in individual studies (e.g. 3,4), and on open science leading to improved accessibility and reporting5.
 Less formal effort is devoted to the question setting stage.
-Here we suggest that “Evidence Synthesis” should be considered an additional stage of research (Table1, Figure S1).
-Evidence synthesis methods close the research process into a loop, and will have additional benefits in terms of reducing research waste at the question setting stage.
+Here we suggest that “Evidence Synthesis” should be considered an additional stage of research (Table1, Supplementary Figure 1) which closes the research process into a loop, leading to additional benefits in terms of reducing research waste at the question setting stage.

 Reducing waste in question setting

-There are two related areas where research waste can be reduced by taking into account the existing body of evidence by applying evidence synthesis methods.
+There are two related areas where research waste can be reduced by taking into account the existing body of evidence through evidence synthesis methods.

 Low priority questions